SimilarEgs/Pet-NotePad/README.md

 -clear //clear all notes

--update <note number> «new note»
+-update «note number» «new note»

--delete <note number> //delete a particular record from the list
+-delete «note number» //delete a particular record from the list

 -exit